-The following table summarizes the group policies listed directly under Centrify Settings > DirectControl Settings.
+The following table summarizes the group policies listed directly under Delinea Settings > DirectControl Settings.
 The full descriptions follow the table.

 Select this group policy To do this Add centrifydc.conf Properties Add configuration parameters to centrifydc.conf configuration file.

-Maintain DirectControl 2.x Compatibility Maintain access for legacy users or computers.
+Select this group policy To do this Maintain DirectControl 2.x Compatibility Maintain access for legacy users or computers.
 Merge Local Group Membership Merge local group membership from /etc/group into the zone group membership for groups that have the same name and GID.
 Prefer Authentication Credentials Source Instruct adclient to authenticate the user using the cached credentials.
 Set LDAP Fetch Count Specify the number of objects to obtain in a single LDAP request.
 Set Password Cache Control the caching of user passwords.
 Set User Mapping Map a local user account to an Active Directory account.
 Use FIPS 140-2 Compliance Algorithms Select the algorithms used for the authentication protocols.